ETH Library: Image Archive

-The Image Archive of ETH Library safeguards, indexes and mediates the library's image holdings.
-Its nationally and internationally significant image holdings document the development ETH Zurich, research expeditions to far-off lands, settlement development and changes in society, politics and technology in Switzerland.

-ETH Library's Image Archive was launched in 2000 as an ETH Library organisational unit.
-It curates a large number of image holdings that have been taken over by the library in recent decades, such as within the scope of academic legacies.
-Searches and online access to the Image Archive's digitized holdings via E-Pics Bildarchiv Online.
+The Image Archive of ETH Library indexes the library's image holdings.
+Its nationally and internationally significant image holdings document the development of ETH Zurich, research expeditions, settlement development and changes in society, politics and technology in Switzerland.
+Launched in 2000 as an organizational unit of ETH Library, the Image Archive curates a large number of image holdings acquired by the library in recent decades, such as within the scope of academic legacies.
+Searches and online access to the Image Archive's digitized holdings are available via E-Pics Bildarchiv Online.
 A growing number of sub-holdings are also available on Wikimedia Commons.
 In the series Image Worlds (photographs from ETH Library's Image Archive), the archive's core holdings are presented thematically in texts and pictures.

 Content-related focuses

 ETH Library's Image Archive includes image holdings with a direct relation to the history of ETH Zurich and its architectural and staff development.
 In particular, this includes: